igoldny/NotOKCupid/README.md

 ###  Block or hide other users

-Users should be able to block/hide other users that they may not be interested in or have had a bad experience with.
+Users should be able to block/hide other users that they may be uninterested in or have had a bad experience with.